 When speaking to those of much higher social status, (for example, customers, teachers or elders), one is supposed to use honorific speech.
 Generally, keigo involves using very humble expressions to refer to oneself and very honorific ones to refer to the person addressed.

-Those studying Japanese as a second language may find keigo complicates their attempts to communicate.
+Students of the Japanese language may find keigo complicates their attempts to communicate.
 However, even native Japanese speakers need considerable exercise in order to be able to correctly express themselves in this formal, honorific way.